A Guide to Blackjack Surrender

 What does Surrender mean in Blackjack

-If you are a pro and you already know about it, you will agree that this is an option that can help players limit their losses while playing blackjack.
+If you are a pro and already know about it, you will agree that this option can help players limit their losses while playing blackjack.

 The main aim of this bet is the same as any other such game – obtaining a higher score than your dealer without exceeding 21.